 Oversees the Company's most significant risks and ensures that management responds with appropriate strategic and tactical mitigation plans.

 AUDIT

-- Has primary responsibility for overseeing financial risk for the Company. - Oversees cybersecurity risk.
+- Has primary responsibility for overseeing financial risk for the Company. - Oversees cybersecurity risk - COMPENSATION Oversees risk associated with our - compensation programs, policies and practices.